Eterion/ES6css/README.md

 to-unicode($value)
 ```

-Converts **\$value** to a unicode string used by css content property.
+Converts **value** to a unicode string used by css content property.
 This
 function is available because of a known bug, more information in this github
-[**issue**](https://github.com/sass/sass/issues/1395).
-Only valid unicode values
+[issue](https://github.com/sass/sass/issues/1395).
+Only valid unicode values are
-are automatically detected and converted, everything else is returned in its
+automatically detected and converted, everything else is returned in its
 original input value.
+Several known characters are automatically converted to
+its unicode equivalents.

 | Name  | Type     | Description | Default |
 | ----- | -------- | ----------- | ------- |